francisengelmann/mcmc/README.md

 $ cmake ..
 $ make install

-To run the executable type:
+To run the executables type:
 $ ./bin/mcmc
+or
+$ ./bin/sudoku

 2. REFERENCES
 -------------